ArmSoM/documentation/docs/lm/lm-introduction.md

----
-sidebar_position: 1
----

-# LM Product Introduction
+# Introduction to the LM Series

-This guide is designed for LM series.

-LM series all adopt **[LGA](https://en.wikipedia.org/wiki/Land_grid_array)** packaging technology, extremely small size
+This guide is specially designed for the LM series which adopts LGA packaging technology for stronger transmission capability and stability, as well as an extremely small size to facilitate customer embedding into products.

-When you get a board, you need to know which LM development Kit it is and which hardware version it is.
-The information is printed in the top side of the board.
-We will introduce the board information as much as possible.